 Welcome to Tommy Bahama

-Made for guys 6'3" or shorter with waists measuring the same or bigger than their chest.
+Made for guys 6'3" or shorter.
 Pockets and artwork are scaled for a pleasing proportion.

-Made for guys 6'4" or taller with waists measuring less than their chest.
+Made for guys 6'4" or taller.
 Tall styles are designed with extended sleeve, body and inseam lengths.

 International Fit: Tops